distribution/distribution/doc/configuration.md

 - certificate: **Required** - Absolute path to x509 cert file
 - key: **Required** - Absolute path to x509 private key file
+- clientcas: **Optional** - An array of absolute paths to a x509 CA file

 ### debug